zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

     ![Click on Data Load](images/selectfileslanding.png)

-18. Again, we want to name the tables simply according to the file names.
+15. Again, we want to name the tables simply according to the file names.
 First, click on the pencil icon to edit the settings for the customer_extension/customer_extension.csv load task.

-19. Rename the target table to **CUSTOMER_EXTENSION**
+16. Rename the target table to **CUSTOMER_EXTENSION**

     ![Click on Data Load](images/editcustext.png)

+17. Click **Close** to close the settings editor.

+18. Click on the pencil icon to edit the settings for the customer_segment/customer_segment.csv load task.

+19. Rename the target table to **CUSTOMER_SEGMENT**

 20. Click **Close** to close the settings editor.

-21. Click on the pencil icon to edit the settings for the customer_segment/customer_segment.csv load task.
+21. Click on the pencil icon to edit the settings for the pizza_locations/pizza_locations.csv load task.

-22. Rename the target table to **CUSTOMER_SEGMENT**
+22. Rename the target table to **PIZZA_LOCATIONS**.

 23. Click **Close** to close the settings editor.

-24. Click on the pencil icon to edit the settings for the pizza_locations/pizza_locations.csv load task.

-25. Rename the target table to **PIZZA_LOCATIONS**.

-26. Click **Close** to close the settings editor.

-27. Click on the Play button to run the data load job.
+24. Click on the Play button to run the data load job.

     ![Run the data load job](images/runload2.png)

     The job should take about 20 seconds to run.

-28. Check that all three data load cards have green tick marks in them, indicating that the data load tasks have completed successfully.
+25. Check that all three data load cards have green tick marks in them, indicating that the data load tasks have completed successfully.

     ![Check the job is completed](images/loadcompleted2.png)

-29. Click on the **Done** button in the bottom right of the screen.
+26. Click on the **Done** button in the bottom right of the screen.

 ## **Step 3:** Creating the Customer view